 Science-based target setting is already becoming part of the yearly reporting practice of companies and the data infrastructure for institutional investors through incorporation in the CDP questionnaire and scoring.

-The Science Based Targets initiative supports the integration of science-based target setting into existing climate leadership platforms including UN Caring for Climate, WWF Climate Savers and others.
+The Science Based Targets initiative (SBTi) supports the integration of science-based target setting into existing climate leadership platforms including UN Caring for Climate, WWF Climate Savers and others.
 Science-based targets are included in CAIT climate data.

 About the partners